openpnp/openpnp/ReferencePushPullFeeder.md

 ## Reuse of Settings

 The settings described in the following sections are numerous and it may sound like hard work to setup a single feeder.
 However most of these settings are fine to be left on the defaults, and the few exceptions must only be visited once, for the first feeder of a certain tape specification.
 The settings will subsequently be automatically cloned to the next feeder.
 See [[Clone Setting|ReferencePushPullFeeder#clone-settings]].

+**Looking forward: **Subsequent feeders may be setup with as little as one click!

 ## General Settings